Adrenesis/DST-linux-cluster-creator/README.md

 - ***Server***: Don't starve server is a binary that is running.
 - ***Cluster***: A cluster is a save of Don't starve together with all its settings.
 A server can run several clusters.
 - ***Shard***: A Shard is a part of a save of Don't Starve together.
 It is usualy used to start a server for the overworld AND the caves.
-- ***`/.klei/DoNotStarveTogether/` directory***: A directory that you can find usualy in `/home/yourusername/` where you can find `Cluster_` folders where clusters are stored.
-It is also the working directory of this project.
+- ***`/.klei/DoNotStarveTogether/` directory***: A directory that you can find usualy in `/home/yourusername/`.
+You can find in it `Cluster_` folders, where clusters are stored.
+This project uses it as its **working directory**.
-- ***Screen package***: A package that you can easily install on any linux distrib that support the management of multiple terminal.
+- ***Screen package***: A package that you can easily install on any linux distrib that support the management of multiple terminals.
 We use it here to start multiple Don't Starve Together shards or clusters.
-It allows user's to use the console of Don't Starve Together servers by using `screen -r nameofyourscreen`.
+It allows users to use the console of Don't Starve Together servers by using `screen -r nameofyourscreen`.

 # How to use it:
 1. Open this script with your favorite text editor and find this line (around line 370): `cd ~/.klei/DoNotStarveTogether/ # << line you have to edit to be in the right folder`